Belarusian Central Council: Background

 Immediately after the 1941 German invasion of the Soviet Union, the mass persecution of Jews by the forward units of Einsatzgruppe B began under the command of the SS functionary Arthur Nebe.
 Jews were massacred and ghettos were formed in dozens of towns with the participation of Belarusian collaborators who were given various prominent roles.
 The Belarusian Auxiliary Police was established and deployed to murder operations particularly in February–March 1942.

 The Generalbezirk Weißruthenien district of RKO was soon formed.
 The district included the western and central parts of the Belarusian Soviet Socialist Republic in its 1941 borders (which included the towns of Hlybokaye, Vileyka, Navahrudak and other territories earlier annexed by the USSR from Poland).
 In 1942, the German civil authority was extended to Minsk, Slutsk and Barysaw.
 The area was to be made part of the Nazis' project of Lebensraum ("living space"), in which those deemed non-Aryan would be exterminated or expelled to make way for German colonists, while the remaining locals would be subject to forced Germanization.
 All attempts by the Belarusian representatives to request self-governance for the occupied Belarus led to German repressions against those who voiced such requests.

 A Nazi politician Wilhelm Kube was appointed the German administrator of the area (Generalkommissar).
 He had his command center established in Minsk with a second Kommissar in Baranovichi.
-In September 1943, Kube was killed by his Belarusian mistress, who planted a bomb in his bed coerced by the Soviet agents who knew where her son was.
+In September 1943, Kube was killed by his Belarusian housemaid, Yelena Mazanik, who planted a bomb in his bed.

 In order to drum up fresh troops for the front inside Reichskommissariat Ostland and to stimulate support from the Belarusian population and elites, General Reinhard Gehlen suggested to the German High Command that some concessions be made to the Belarusian collaborators in the form of a puppet state.
 The "semi-autonomous" local government was established by Nazi Germany in December 1943, and named the Belarusian Central Council.
 Radasłaŭ Astroŭski, the mayor of Smolensk at that time, was appointed its president.
 SS-Gruppenführer Kurt von Gottberg who replaced Kube named the Belarusian politician Ivan Yermachenka, arriving from Prague, the "Advisor on Belarusian affairs".